Foster Kids Camp

 Please read ALL the info below before calling or emailing with questions.
 Most of our frequently asked questions are answered in this section.

 2. Can my adopted children (formerly in foster care) attend?
-No. At this time our program is geared specifically for children currently in foster care.
+No. At this time, our program is geared specifically toward children currently in foster care.
 We are so happy you have given your former foster children a forever home!
-(Please note there are other camps in Alabama that offer sessions for biological and adopted children to attend camp with their foster siblings.)
+(Please note there are other camps in Alabama and other states that offer sessions for biological and adopted children to attend camp with their foster siblings.)

 PS - All cell phones pick up GA/Eastern Time when you are on our property, but we operate on Central Time.

 Campers are dismissed after this.
-No lunch served on Friday.
+No lunch is served on Friday.

 Head Lice Policy

-Please note: Each child will be inspected for Head Lice before they are allowed to check-in or go to their cabin.
+Please note: Each child will be inspected for Head Lice before they are allowed to check in or go to their cabin.
 We have a "ZERO-TOLERANCE POLICY" regarding lice and nits.
-Camper must be 100% lice and nit free - dead or alive!
+The camper must be 100% lice and nit-free - dead or alive!
 Please check before you come!
-If we find lice or nits (dead or alive), your child must go home immediately!
+If we find lice or nits (dead or alive), your child must be treated by our staff before they are allowed to enter a cabin.
+(We can treat or you can take them back home for treatment.)

 We believe that rules and guidelines for behavior can help ensure that every camper has an equal opportunity to grow, learn, and enjoy their stay.
 For this reason, the directors reserve the right to terminate any camper’s stay if the camper chooses to repeatedly break the rules of conduct and hinder the purpose of the camp.